A Burglar’s Guide to the City

 A Burglar’s Guide to the City was one of Amazon’s “Best Books of 2016,” as well as a “summer reading” pick (2016) for the Financial Times.
 It spent two consecutive months on the New York Times Monthly Bestseller list for crime.

-A Burglar’s Guide to the City is currently being adapted for television by CBS Studios.
+In 2016, A Burglar’s Guide to the City was optioned for television by CBS Studios.

 Geoff Manaugh is the author of BLDGBLOG, one of the most acclaimed architecture & design sites on the web.

 Buy it: Amazon | Barnes & Noble | IndieBound | iTunes | Powell’s | Canadian Edition: Chapters